contextware/better-agents/README.md

 # Superagents

-Superagents is a CLI tool and standards to supercharge your coding assistant (Claude Code, Cursor, etc) to be expert in building with your agent framework of choise (Agno, Mastra, etc) and structure your project with scenarios agent testing, evaluation notebooks, versioned prompts and observability instrumentation.
+Superagents is a CLI tool and a set of standards for agent building.

+It supercharges your coding assistant (Claude Code, Cursor, etc), making it an expert in any agent framework you choose (Agno, Mastra, etc) and all their best practices.

-Superagents allow you to create agents with best practices baked in and ready for production.
+The Superagent Structure and AGENTS.md ensures industry best practices, making your agent ready for production:
+- [Scenario](https://github.com/langwatch/scenario) agent tests written for every feature to ensure agent behaviour
+- Versioning of the prompts for collaboration
+- Evaluation notebooks for measuring specific prompts performance
+- Already instrumented for full observability
+- Standardization of structure for better project maintainability

 ### The Superagent Structure